 When documents are inexpensive, there are fewer reasons not to use them

 In the past the only source of legal documents was a lawyer (unless your bookshelf contained a volume of legal precedents).
 Nowadays, legal document templates can be obtained inexpensively compared to hiring a solicitor to write one for you.
 Neither the value or risk of the deal has to be high to use a written document.

 Just make sure you use a good template: written by someone who knows that area of law; that fits your deal as closely as possible before editing; that has been recently written or reviewed; and for your own legal jurisdiction.
 If the value or risk is high, and you are unsure, do take advice from a lawyer.

 Be the one to choose the battlefield

-Being the party to "present" the draft agreement to the other side has a benefit that many people overlook or undervalue.
+Being the party to 'present' the draft agreement to the other side has a benefit that many people overlook or undervalue.
 That is that by being the party to draw the document, you have the opportunity to set the terms first, allowing you to frame the deal in such a way that gives you the advantage.

-For example, the concert promoter is unlikely to include provision of kittens, puppies and bunnies in the dressing room if he were writing the contract, but if the pop star's agent draws it, the promoter is more likely to overlook the request and concentrate on getting the appearance fee down.
+For example, the concert promoter is unlikely to include provision of kittens, puppies and bunnies in the dressing room if they were writing the contract, but if the pop star's agent draws it, the promoter is more likely to overlook the request and concentrate on getting the appearance fee down.